COVID-19 boating update

 - All boat ramps in NSW are managed by local councils, the National Parks and Wildlife Service or WaterNSW – with the exception of four ramps managed by Transport for NSW at Carrington, North Stockton, South Stockton and Port Kembla

-- Contact your local council for more information about specific boat ramps
+- Contact your local council for more information about boat ramps in their LGAs.

 Reporting a breach of restrictions